 Your rights are at risk when under audit, so it’s essential to seek legal advice for your own protection.
 An audit can commence without you knowing about it – the first you may hear of it is when the IRD turn up on your doorstep or you receive an audit notification letter.

 If the IRD staff arrive on your premises or ask you to attend an interview, contact us before engaging with them.
 We will ensure the right information is delivered to them and you are not left in the dark.
 As a spokesperson for our clients, we attend interviews and liaise directly with IRD officials on your behalf.
-This minimises stress and ensuring clear communication.
+This minimises stress and ensures clear communication.

 What penalties could I face?